asim/dev/docs/introduction/README.md

 - **Registry** - Centralised service discovery and API endpoint explorer with feature rich metadata
 - **Store** - Key-Value storage with TTL expiry and persistent crud to keep microservices stateless

-**Framework**
+**Go SDK**

-Micro additionally contains a built in Go framework for service development.
-The Go framework makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
+Micro includes a Go SDK for service development.
+The Go SDK makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
 Auto configured and initialised by default, just import and get started quickly.

 **Command Line**